Pesticides: The basics

 We aim to ensure our controls are based on evidence and take account of latest scientific thinking and technical developments.
 The Research and Development programme which we manage is designed to help us to do this.

-See this link to the EU website for explanations of:
+See this Glossary for explanations of:

 - What is a pesticide?